Upinel/PVE-Intel-vGPU-Lazy/README.md

 ## Conclusion
 By completing this guide, you should be able to share your Intel Gen 12 iGPU across multiple VMs for enhanced video processing and virtualized graphical tasks within a Proxmox environment.

+### Credits

+The DKMS module by Strongz is instrumental in making this possible ([i915-sriov-dkms GitHub repository](https://github.com/strongtz/i915-sriov-dkms?ref=michaels-tinkerings)).
+Additionally, Derek Seaman and Michael's blog post was an inspirational resource ([Derek Seaman’s Proxmox vGPU Guide](https://www.derekseaman.com/2023/11/proxmox-ve-8-1-windows-11-vgpu-vt-d-passthrough-with-intel-alder-lake.html) & [vGPU (SR-IOV) with Intel 12th Gen iGPU](https://www.michaelstinkerings.org/gpu-virtualization-with-intel-12th-gen-igpu-uhd-730/)).
+*Because this is a lazy installer, to reduce variances, this pack also included the archive of strongtz/i915-sriov-dkms driver on the date of 21 Feb 2024.*
+This installer is tailored for Proxmox 8, aiming to streamline the installation process.

 ## License
 This project is licensed under Apache License, Version 2.0.